Twitch Logo

 Twitch LogoTwitch Logo PNG

 The Twitch logo seems to have stepped out of the screen and approached the viewer at arm’s length.
-The emblem indicates that the service is filled with realistic films and shows that address the issues and interests of its users.
+The emblem indicates that the service is filled with realistic films and shows that address its users’ issues and interests.

 Twitch: Brand overview